hoshi-messenger/hoshi/README.md

 ## Completed

+- [X] Show last message instead of public key, in the chat view show status
 - [X] Add arrows to chat bubbles
 - [X] Notify and sync instead of sending messages directly, on startup notify all contacts
 - [X] Audio calls, start with a Ring message, the other party may then send back an Accept/Reject message directly, once the call is open just spam the other side with regular G711 u-Law sample data and output it with rodio or something like that